Who Are Your Child’s Caregivers?

 When caring for a child with autism, there are certain skills that are useful.
 Making sure the person or people that will be helping you care for your child know what these skills are is vital.
 Here are three important skills:

-- Good, adaptable communication skills – caregivers need to be able to communicate with your child and vice versa.
+- Good, adaptable communication skills – autism caregivers need to be able to communicate with the child and vice versa.
 Children with autism often communicate non-verbally or use sign language.
 Look for gestures, sounds, or facial expressions that the child may be using to communicate with you. your ABA therapists have agreed upon is important.

 - Ability to adhere to routine – caregivers need to understand the importance of the child’s routine.
-Disrupting this routine can send your child into a burst of undesirable behaviors.
+Disrupting this routine can send a child with autism into a burst of undesirable behaviors.
 Children with autism are very receptive and particular, they notice every little detail.
 Setting a routine for the child’s day can maintain consistency and help lessen surprises and disruptions.

 - Keen observation skills – observation is an important part of diagnosing and treating children with autism.
 It may seem difficult to pay attention to “abnormal” behaviors in a child with different abilities; it is an important skill for autism caregivers to have.
 Learning what is “normal” for your child and noting when behaviors stray from that “norm” is vital.